ACME-group-CMU/Ga2O3_Mg_paper/README.md

 6) Use input files to run DFT calculations on Quantum ESPRESSO via `pw.x` or your cluster workflow.
 Make sure pseudopotentials and paths referenced in the `.in` files are correct for your QE setup.

+7) Repeat steps 5 and 6 for all % Ga sites substituted for each polymorph

-7) Finally, the `Graphing_DFT_Ga2O3.ipynb` notebook will generate the plots shown in the paper (including SI figures).
+8) Finally, the `Graphing_DFT_Ga2O3.ipynb` notebook will generate the plots shown in the paper (including SI figures).

 ## Citation
   If you use this code or reproduce the results in your own work, please cite: